Ja4ya/Ja4ya/README.md

 ## Hi there 👋
 I'm Joy Isaiah.
 An Educationist, Virtual Assistant and Video Editor from Nigeria.
 <!--
-**Ja4ya/Ja4ya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+**Ja4ya/Ja4ya** is an ✨ Administrative Virtual Assistant specializing in research, data entry and equipped with organisation and project management skills.✨

-- 💬 Ask me about ...
+- 💬 Ask me about ... anything you'd like to know.
 - 📫 How to reach me: isaiah.joy@outlook.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm a terrible dancer
--->
+Thanks for stopping by.